Empower Your Startup with an HR Checklist: 9 Valuable Steps

 8. Prepare for Audits

-Another key point to consider when detailing your HR policy is keeping in mind that you will be audited at some point.
+Another key point to consider when detailing your HR policy is keeping in mind that you’ll be audited at some point.
 Before that happens, your HR department should establish areas to review and check for compliance, as well as ensure they meet manager and employee needs.

 Key areas include: